All You Need to Know About Bible Translations.

 I really like the Christian Standard Bible and will often use this Bible as a thought-for-thought Bible although it is also close to the word-for-word category.
 Every once in a while, I will use a thought-for-thought Bible and will read out of the New Living Translation for a different perspective.
 However, I won’t start there.
 I begin with the ESV or the KJV.

-I never use a paraphrased Bible (like The Message), and I would suggest you stay away from them as well.
+I never use a paraphrased Bible (like The Message or The Passion Translation), and I would suggest you stay away from them as well.
 They aren’t doctrinally sound, and they are more the author's spirit entwined in poetic words than the Spirit of God breathed into the words.

 WHAT SHOULD YOU CHOOSE.